Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Introduction

+The \textit{scaling factor}, the ratio of training samples used at two consecutive fidelities, or levels, directly controls the total number of training samples used for MFML and thereby the cost of generating a training set for the approach.
+Understanding the effect of this parameter in the efficiency and accuracy of the MFML approach would potentially provide opportunities to further improve the overall multifidelity approach for QC.
+Previously, ref.~\citenum{patra2020multi} has studied a two-fidelity MFML model with varying the number of training samples at the cheaper fidelity.
+By increasing the number of training samples at the lowest fidelity in an additive manner, the model error has been shown to decrease for the prediction of polymer bandgaps.
+A similar study has been performed in ref.~\citenum{Chen_2021_MFdata_bandgap} for the study of bandgaps in solids.
+However, these studies lack any systematic assessment of the scaling factor itself but rather loosely study the effect of training data size within a two-fidelity data structure.
 This work assesses scaling factors that are different from those used thus far in literature.
-Several fixed scaling factors, that is, the same scaling factors across the different fidelities are tested.
+Several fixed scaling factors, that is, the same scaling factors across the different fidelities are systematically tested.
 These are evaluated on the recently released benchmarking multifidelity dataset, QeMFi \cite{vinod_2024_QeMFi_zenodo_dataset, vinod2024QeMFi_paper}, which consists of 135,000 geometries of nine complex molecules.
 Since the QeMFi dataset also provides the compute time for each fidelity for each molecule type, two time-cost informed scaling factors are also assessed.